-Tips for managing conflict.
+Tips for managing conflict

 Stay calm.
 It is easy to lose your temper when frustrating work situations occur, but this usually only makes things worse.
-Before you say anything, let your breath out slowly.
+Before you say anything take a breath or two.

 Don't personalise.
 There will always be times when people have different opinions.
 Remain open and listen to what the other person is saying and don't take what they say personally.